 UF students, faculty and staff are responsible for maintaining their correct contact information in the emergency contact section of MyUFL (MyUFL > My Account > Update Emergency Contact).
 Additionally, please review your specific carrier plan to ensure no restrictions or limitations apply that would limit your ability to receive this type of information.
 Standard messaging rates will apply.

-I am a student or employee and am not getting UF Alert texts, how do I enroll or update my number?
+I am a student or employee and am not getting UF Alert texts, how do I enroll / update / confirm my number?

 I am a student or employee, how do I stop UF Alert emails?